whitneyburton/portfolios/students/1605/trent-whitinger/mod2.md

 ### Playing a Part

-* I paired with module 1 students weekly 6 hour long sessions to help them through projects, understanding Ruby concepts, working on them on project such as Jungle Beats and Battleship
+* I paired with module 1 students weekly, hour long sessions to help them through projects, understanding Ruby concepts, working on them on project such as Jungle Beats and Battleship
 * Subbed in to pair with module 1 students when needed
 * Blog posts